Remodeling the Downtown Bend Library: Frequently Asked Questions

 You are free to use any library in the Deschutes Public Library system (find locations here).
 The library’s online resources are open and available to you 24 hours a day, seven days a week.

-The Central Library in east Bend opens in May.
+The Central Library in east Bend opens on May 11.
 How far away is it from the Downtown Bend Library?

 By road, the Central Library is approximately four miles southeast of the Downtown Bend Library.
 While traffic varies by time of day, the drive from the Downtown Bend Library to the Central Library is 12 minutes on average.
 To get directions to the Central Library on a map app, enter the Central Library address (61956 SE Santorini Street).